-Car Insurance can be expensive, especially if you don’t have a great driving history, drive a pricier car or have the ultimate burden: the teenage driver.
+Car Insurance can be expensive, especially if you have a bad driving history, drive a pricier car or have a teenage driver on your policy.
 So naturally, when it comes to cutting costs, car insurance can seem like an easy way to save some money.

 What you may not realize is that you don’t really have a choice: to legally drive a car, you must prove that you have car insurance.
 Unless you decide you want to get friendly with your local bus driver, you better pay those premiums.
 Now you’re resigned to dropping hundreds of dollars each year, you may start to question: why do I even pay for this?